Home » By Period » Middle Ages » 14 Game-Changing Renaissance Inventions and Discoveries that Shaped Our World

 The Printing Press: Shaping the Renaissance Era and Beyond

-The legacy of the printing press extends far beyond the Renaissance era, leaving an indelible mark on the course of history.
+The printing press’s legacy extends far beyond the Renaissance era, leaving an indelible mark on the course of history.

 As the dissemination of knowledge became more efficient, the printing press played a crucial role in stimulating the European Renaissance.